Helping Your Child to Know When it's Time to "Go"

 - Encourage your toddler to tell you what you should do if you think you need to do a wee.

-- Praise them for telling you they’re wet, it’s the 1st step in them recognising they’ve done something.
+- Praise them for telling you they’re pants are wet, it’s the 1st step in them recognising the urge to wee.

-- If they show they need to go to the toilet, tell them “you’ve got a wee/poo coming, lets go to the potty”.
+- If they show you that they need to go to the toilet, tell them “you’ve got a wee/poo coming, let’s go to the potty”.

 - If they pass wind, get them to recognise the smell as a signal that a poo might be coming.